peterhinch/micropython-micro-gui/README.md

  * `active=True` By default user input is accepted.

 Methods:
- * `greyed_out` Optional Boolean argument `val` default `None`.
+ * `greyed_out` Optional Boolean argument `val=None`.
 If `None` returns the current 'greyed out' status of the control.
-Otherwise, if the widget is `active`, enables or disables it, showing it in its new state.
+Otherwise enables or disables it, showing it in its new state.
  * `value` Optional Boolean argument `val`.
 If the provided value does not correspond to the control's current value, updates it; the checkbox is re-drawn and the callback executed.
 Always returns the control's value.